 Interface design is a process of describing how a system interface is formed.
 The GIS application user interface for culinary attractions in East Luwu Regency is divided into 2 parts, namely the web system user interface and the Website application user interface.
 The interface or better known as the user interface is a medium that connects humans and computers to interact with each other.
 Before designing the interface of all forms on the Website, then to make it easier to design will be explained in advance the menu structure or site map of the system.
 The design of the user site map can be seen in the image below.

-Info about East Luwu Regency

-Local Culinary Location Information
+Index Traditional Info about East Luwu Find the nearest Regency Culinary Lists Culinary Informants from local Local Culinary culinary experts Location Information

-Inf

 Figure 1.
 Site user map design and information sources